dwaite/connect/openid-connect-4-identity-assurance/requesting.md

 }
 ```

-Note: the RP does not need to explictely request the `type` field as it is a mandatory element of any `document` entry.
+Note: the RP does not need to explicitly request the `type` field as it is a mandatory element of any `document` entry.

 It is at the discretion of the Claim source to decide whether the requested verification data is provided to the RP.